seejohnrun/seejohnrun.github.io/_posts/2010-01-05-tweetstream4j-twitter-streaming.markdown

 (new Thread(ts)).start();
 ```

 and the streaming will begin.
-If you d rather track keywords or users as
+If you'd rather track keywords or users as
 specified by the Twitter API site, you can use the  filter  method.

 ``` java